Skip to main content

 private_key_jwt Example

-Instead of sending a client_secret, you create a signed JWT assertion:
+Instead of sending a client_secret, the client creates a signed JWT assertion:

 -d "grant_type=authorization_code" \